 Danielle Ryan is a director, producer, writer and editor.
 She first undertook documentary, film and publishing (in magazines, books and journals) internships at high school and at university.
 However, she felt the idea of documentary filmmaking was a pipe dream, until her introduction to broadcast began at Nine Network Australia where she trained with the news desks.
 In 2011, she convinced film and post-production expert, James Sherwood, to join her on her adventure, leading the way as a journalist and producer to secure a story about child labour in Nicaragua, which aired on Dateline SBS.
 Seven years later, the duo has won eight film festival awards for categories such as best underwater world film, best environmental journalism, audience choice, and a Sylvia Earle Ocean Conservation Award.
 Danielle was also a Youth Ambassador at the IUCN World Parks Congress (2014) where she was given the mission to reconnect young people with nature.
 She has a degree in creative writing and a master of international relations at Macquarie University, and has also studied editing and filming for broadcast in Canberra and New York at technical colleges.
 She and Co-Director James Sherwood are life partners, living on the northern beaches of Sydney, Australia.
 They share a deep connection with the sea.

-James Sherwood is a director, cameraman and editor, who grew up in the film and television industry with the dream to become an underwater cameraman.
+James Sherwood is a director, camera operator and editor, who grew up in the film and television industry with the dream to become an underwater cinematographer.
 He has a Bachelor of Marine Science from James Cook University, holds a PADI Divemaster certificate, and has spent the last six years making short conservation documentaries about the land and the sea, such as ‘The Last Sea Treasure’, ‘My Saltwater Sanctuary’, ‘A Journey through the Eyes of the Reef’ and ‘Saltwater Secrets’, which have played at grassroots screenings with the support of NGOs Australia-wide.
-James first started at the Sydney-based production house ZSPACE as a junior.
-Almost twenty years later, he has evolved with the industry performing the roles of a runner, tape operator, assistant editor, editor and cameraman.
-He has worked on a variety of works involving documentaries, music videos, show reels, commercials, promotional packages and other content for all the major Australian broadcast networks.
+James first started his career at the Sydney-based production house Zspace.
+Almost twenty years later, he has evolved with the industry obtaining knowledge from a diverse array of industry related skills.
+He has worked on a variety of works involving documentaries, commercials, music videos, promotional packages and other content for all the major Australian broadcast networks.
 From the moment James learned about the scientific movement to protect the ocean at university, he became hooked on this topic.
 He believes that it has the potential to restore underwater ecosystems and to create a better existence for humankind.

 Daniel Clive McCallum is an Emmy Award-winning composer based in Los Angeles.
 He holds many accolades for projects in film, advertisement, and concert music.
 Born in Australia, Daniel grew up surfing and developed a profound love for the sea.
 He also studied music from an early age.
 By the time he was 13, Daniel left normal high school to further his musical education at the Sydney Conservatorium of Music.
 He graduated in 2007 and was awarded a full scholarship to study composition at the Royal Academy of Music in London.
 In 2012, Daniel was hired straight out of university by Howard Shore to work on the feature film The Hobbit: An Unexpected Journey.
 At the end of 2012, Daniel moved to Los Angeles to work as a freelance composer & orchestrator.
 Most recently, Daniel orchestrated the worldwide theme to the 2016 Rio Summer Olympic Games, which earned him his Emmy Award.
 Two separate film scores orchestrated by Daniel won best original score and best original song at the 2016 Goya Awards in Spain (known informally as “the Spanish Oscars”).